cedar-policy/cedar-docs/docs/collections/_overview/terminology.md

 + **Static policies** – Standalone, complete policies that require no additional processing and are ready to be used in authorization decisions by Cedar.
 For more information about creating a static policy, see [Basic policy construction](../policies/syntax-policy.html).
 + **Template-linked policies** – Policies created from [a policy template](#term-policy-template).
 This policy type consists of a template that has placeholders for the principal, resource, or both.
 The template is completed by replacing the placeholders with specific values.
 This completed template results in a template-linked policy that can be evaluated at runtime like a static policy.

-You can use a variety of strategies to construct the policies.
-Some of the common strategies are the following:

-+ **[Role-based access control \(RBAC\)](https://wikipedia.org/wiki/Role-based_access_control)** – Cedar lets you define roles that receive a set of permissions granted by associating policies with the role.
-These roles can then be assigned to one or more identities.
-Each assigned identity acquires the permissions granted by the policies associated with the role.
-If the policies associated with a role are modified, it automatically impacts any identity assigned to that role.
-Cedar supports RBAC decisions by using [groups](#term-group) for your principals.
-+ **[Attribute-based access control \(ABAC\)](https://wikipedia.org/wiki/Attribute-based_access_control)** – Cedar uses the attributes attached to the principal and the resource to determine the permissions.
-For example, a policy can state that all users that are tagged as the owner of a resource automatically have access.
-A different policy could state that only users that are members of the Human Resources (HR) department can access resources that are tagged as HR resources.

 ## Policy evaluation {#term-policy-evaluation}

 An authorization request is a request by an application for an authorization decision, asking the question "*Can this principal take this action on this resource in this context?*".
 To reach the decision, Cedar's authorization engine evaluates a request against each [policy](#term-policy), and combines the results.
 It ultimately produces an ***authorization response*** that consists of the decision (`Allow` or `Deny`), and the list of ***determining policies*** that are the reasons for that decision.

 Your application must gather all of the relevant information and provide it to Cedar's authorization engine when making the request.

-+ All of the details about the principal and resource entities must be provided to Cedar.
++ All of the details about the principal and resource entities.
 These details must include all of the entity data that are relevant to the request.
 For example, for a request to authorize a user named Juan to access a shared photo, the request must include the entities for the groups that Juan is a member of, the folder hierarchy where the photo resides, and any other relevant attributes of the user and photo.
-+ Other details that might be useful to the decision, including the transient or session-specific details, such as the IP address of the requesting computer and the list of valid IP ranges that make up the company's internal network, or whether the user authenticated using a multi-factor authentication \(MFA\) device.
++ Other details that are useful to the decision, including the transient or session-specific details, such as the IP address of the requesting computer and the list of valid IP ranges that make up the company's internal network, or whether the user authenticated using a multi-factor authentication \(MFA\) device.
 This additional information is called the *context*.
 + All of the policies that match any one or more of the principal, actions, and the resource specified in the request.
 We recommend that you include all policies to avoid the risk of missing a relevant policy.

 The algorithmic details for how authorization decisions are made, and how individual policies are evaluated, are discussed in the [authorization](../auth/authorization.html) section of these docs.